AbhishekDubey-code/Coffee-shop-sales-analysis-using-Excel-Dashboard-/README.md

 # Coffee Shop Sales Analysis Using Excel Dashboard

 This project involves a comprehensive analysis of coffee shop sales data using Microsoft Excel to create a dynamic and interactive dashboard.
-The dashboard provides insights into sales performance, transaction patterns, and product popularity, helping to identify key trends and areas for improvement.
+The dashboard provides insights into sales performance, transaction patterns etc.
 The project is structured around three main objectives: data preparation, data exploration using PivotTables, and building a dynamic dashboard.

 ## Project Overview